jnozzi/cocoadev.com/markdown/FlowLayoutView.md

 I had need recently to lay out a ( varying ) number of procedurally-generated same-size elements in a window such that the elements would layout out in a grid with an optimal number of rows and columns for window dimensions.
-These had to be General/NSView subclasses since some of them had to be able to hold arbitrary controls and some were just text views.
+These had to be NSView subclasses since some of them had to be able to hold arbitrary controls and some were just text views.

-Having written layout managers before for General/BeOS and for Qt & for Java I decided why not attempt to make a general purpose "flow layout" for Cocoa...
+Having written layout managers before for BeOS and for Qt & for Java I decided why not attempt to make a general purpose "flow layout" for Cocoa...

-Here's the header ( General/ZFlowLayout.h )
+Here's the header ( ZFlowLayout.h )